marufc36/Europe-Top-ten-leagues-Dynamics-Analysis-/README.md

-The visualizations provide an intuitive understanding of team performances across different leagues.
+The visualizations provide an intuitive understanding of team performances across different leagues.Last visualisation give me insights about the thoughest league in Europe based on goal difference .
+I have created a calculated field from Goal scored and goal goal conceded and named it goal difference.